Gravity-1

-Gravity-1 (引力一号) is a solid-propellant expendable medium-lift launch vehicle designed, manufactured and launched by Chinese aerospace company Orienspace.
+Gravity-1 (引力一号 or YinLi-1) is a solid-propellant expendable medium-lift launch vehicle designed, manufactured and launched by Chinese aerospace company Orienspace.
 It can carry a payload of up to 6.5 t to LEO or 4.2 t to SSO, enabling the deployment of large-scale satellite constellations.
-The rocket has a height of 30 meters, a take-off weight of 400 tonnes, a take-off thrust of 600 tonnes, and a fairing diameter of 4.2 meters.
+The rocket has a height of 30 m, a take-off weight of 400 t, a take-off thrust of 600 t, and a fairing diameter of 4.2 m.
 Its maiden launch was conducted from a sea launch platform in the Yellow Sea on January 11, 2024, breaking records as both the world's most powerful solid-fuel carrier rocket and China's most powerful commercial launch vehicle to date.
 Large pieces of debris were seen during the launch, which carried 3 Yunyao-1 meteorological satellites built by the Shanghai Academy of Spaceflight Technology, as part of the planned 90-satellite Yunyao constellation.

 Gravity-1 consists of seven solid rocket motors (SRB) in total.
 The first four side-mounted SRBs are ignited on the ground, while three core boosters are air-lit in sequence.
 The launch cost for Gravity-1 is around US$39 million.
 Gravity-1 has a quick-response-time of only five hours between manufacturing completion and launch.
 Orienspace has signed contracts for the launch of more than one hundred satellites.
 Gravity-1 is the most powerful rocket consisting of entirely solid-rocket motors.
 Due to the huge solid rocket motors, large plumes of smoke were produced during the launch.